-Hertzfeld Study Abroad Endowed Scholarship This scholarship aids a student participating in a college-approved study abroad program.
-The award will serve as additional aid, not in lieu of existing financial aid, and is to be awarded during the semester of the study abroad experience.
+Hertzfeld Study Abroad Endowed Scholarship aids a student participating in a college-approved study abroad program.
+The award serves as additional aid, not in lieu of existing financial aid, and is to be awarded during the semester of the study abroad experience.

-Barry D. Hogan '67 Endowed Scholarship The recipient of this scholarship is a full-time student entering the second year at Nichols, or later.
+Barry D. Hogan '67 Endowed Scholarship is given to a full-time student entering the second year at Nichols, or later.
 The student must be in good standing, have clear plans and a strong desire to graduate from Nichols College, and demonstrate financial need.
 Preference is given to those who have experienced some form of personal or financial hardship.
-The scholarship is renewable, provided the student remains in good standing.

-Pat and Al Houston Endowed Scholarship This scholarship, created by Al Houston DBA (Hon.)
-'16, former Nichols College trustee, and his wife, is awarded to an incoming student, one male and one female.
-The scholarship is renewable for subsequent years provided the recipient remains a full-time undergraduate student in good standing.
+Pat and Al Houston Endowed Scholarship, created by Al Houston DBA (Hon.)
+'16, former Nichols College trustee, and his wife, is awarded to one male and one female incoming student.

-Edwin L. Hubbard Faculty Scholarship This scholarship was created by and in honor of Professor Emeritus Edwin Hubbard.
-Annually, at the spring semester Academic Honor Society's induction ceremony, the faculty awards the Hubbard Faculty Scholarship to a deserving student who is an outstanding scholar in the sophomore class.
+Edwin L. Hubbard Faculty Scholarship, created by and in honor of Professor Emeritus Edwin Hubbard, recognizes a deserving student who is an outstanding scholar in the sophomore class.

-Jeff and Kristin Johnson Endowed Scholarship Established by Jeff Johnson '90, this scholarship is given to a rising sophomore who has demonstrated a marked improvement from the first semester to the second semester based on GPA and college involvement; preference is given to students from Charlton, Sutton, Oxford, Webster, Dudley or Worcester.
+Jeff Johnson '90 Endowed Scholarship is given to a rising sophomore who has demonstrated a marked improvement from the first semester to the second semester based on GPA and college involvement; preference is given to students from Charlton, Sutton, Oxford, Webster, Dudley or Worcester.
 A statement citing a reason for the improvement is required.
-The scholarship is renewable for subsequent years provided the recipient remains in good standing and maintains at least a 3.0 GPA.

-Justinian Council Seniors '65 Endowed Scholarship Established by classmates who served in the Justinian Council (former Student Government Association), this scholarship is awarded to an incoming or returning student who plans to graduate from Nichols College and who demonstrates financial need.
-The scholarship is renewable for subsequent years provided the recipient remains in good standing.
+Justinian Council Seniors '65 Endowed Scholarship, established by classmates who served in the Justinian Council (former Student Government Association), is awarded to an incoming or returning student who plans to graduate from Nichols College and who demonstrates financial need.

-Professor John Katori/Class of 1955 Scholarship This scholarship was created by the Class of 1955 in honor of their graduating class and in memory of their classmate, John Katori, former accounting professor.
-Scholarship selection is open for all returning students entering their junior year, with a preference for students specializing in accounting.
+Professor John Katori/Class of 1955 Scholarship, created by the Class of 1955 in honor of their graduating class and in memory of their classmate, John Katori, former accounting professor, is open for all returning students entering their junior year, with a preference for students specializing in accounting.

-Lafayette Keeney '49 Endowed Scholarship This scholarship, established in memory of Mr. Keeney by his friends and family, is given to a deserving Nichols student.
-The scholarship is renewable for subsequent years provided the recipient remains in good standing.
+Lafayette Keeney '49 Endowed Scholarship, established in memory of Mr. Keeney by his friends and family, is given to a deserving Nichols student.

-Keller Family Endowed Scholarship This scholarship, established by Robert Keller '69, is given to a deserving new or returning student, preferably from Long Island, who has a desire to continue his/her education at Nichols College.
-The scholarship is renewable for subsequent years provided the recipient remains in good standing and continues to meet preference criteria.
+Keller Family Endowed Scholarship, established by Robert Keller '69, is given to a deserving new or returning student, preferably from Long Island, who has a desire to continue his/her education at Nichols College.

-Robert B. Kuppenheimer Scholarship This scholarship, named for Trustee Robert B. Kuppenheimer '69, will support up to eight worthy students who reside west of the Mississippi River and who receive solid recommendations from their guidance counselors.
+Robert B. Kuppenheimer Scholarship, established by a Nichols College alumnus and trustee, supports up to eight worthy students who reside west of the Mississippi River and who receive solid recommendations from their guidance counselors.

-Thomas and Terri Lodge Endowed Scholarship This scholarship, established by Trustee Thomas Lodge '79, is given to a returning student who is majoring in accounting and who demonstrates financial need.
-The scholarship is renewable for subsequent years provided the recipient continues to meet the criteria and remains in good standing.
+Thomas and Terri Lodge Endowed Scholarship, established by Trustee Thomas Lodge '79 and his wife, is given to a returning student who is majoring in accounting and who demonstrates financial need.

-David F. Lombard '65 Endowed Scholarship This scholarship is awarded to a student returning for his/her second year at Nichols College who demonstrates financial need.
-The scholarship will be renewable for subsequent years provided the recipient remains in good standing.
+David F. Lombard '65 Endowed Scholarship is awarded to a student returning for his/her second year at Nichols College who demonstrates financial need.

-Michael A. Lukasek Scholarship Preference criteria for this scholarship: an incoming freshman student at Nichols College who has declared accounting as his/her program or concentration and has demonstrated strong academic performance in high school.
+Michael A. Lukasek Scholarship is given to an incoming freshman student at Nichols College who has declared accounting as his/her program or concentration and has demonstrated strong academic performance in high school.
 The scholarship is not renewable.

-Kathleen M. MacPherson Endowed Scholarship in Business

-Administration Established by Robert P. MacPherson '71 in honor of his wife, the scholarship is awarded to a returning student with a GPA of 3.0 or higher with a major field of study in one of the following disciplines: accounting, finance, economics, human resources, business management, information technology, or operations management.
-The scholarship is renewable for subsequent years provided the recipient remains in good standing and continues to meet preference criteria.
+Kathleen M. MacPherson Endowed Scholarship in Business Administration, established by Robert P. MacPherson '71 in honor of his wife, is awarded to a returning student with a GPA of 3.0 or higher with a major field of study in one of the following disciplines: accounting, finance, economics, human resources, business management, information technology, or operations management.

-Massachusetts Association of Public Accountants This scholarship is given to a student of high academic achievement who specializes in accounting.
+Massachusetts Association of Public Accountants is given to a student of high academic achievement who specializes in accounting.
 Selection is made by the Accounting Program chairperson.